formkiq/docs.formkiq.com/docs/getting-started/quick-start.md

 Once you have set all of these options, SAM CLI will create a changeset and will display a list of all actions that will be performed as part of the changeset.
 If you have set "confirm changes before deploy" to "y", you will then be asked whether or nor to deploy this changeset.
 Choose "y" to complete the installation.

 Once the FormKiQ Core stack has been deployed, you will be able to find your API Gateway Endpoint URL in the output values displayed after deployment.

+### FormKiQ Console for AWS GovCloud (US)

+Due to restrictions related to AWS GovCloud (US) and the lack of CloudFront availability, the FormKiQ Document Console is not installed as part of the deployment.
+Instead, you can deploy a docker image into GovCloud for internal or external access. <a href="/docs/platform/document_console#docker-image">More information can be found here</a>.